[Interview] Trump did not misspeak on EU, says commission VP

 The 51-year old ex-diplomat, who has worked as an EU commissioner for nine years, hopes to get there as the top candidate of the centre-left bloc in European Parliament elections in 2019.

-Trump's EU conflict was part of a wider shifting of power on the world stage, he said.
+The transatlantic clash was part of a wider shifting of power on the world stage, he said.

 Europe ought to ask itself, he said: "Will this century be American or Chinese?
 Are we in a position to be in a strategic balance with Russia?
 And can we rely more on ourselves, which I think is an absolute necessity?".